The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

-Optical levitation has been successfully implemented in two size ranges: (a) in the subnanometre scale where light–matter mechanical coupling enables cooling of atoms, ions and molecules down to the quantum limit, and (b) in the micron scale where the momentum transfer resulting from light scattering allows manipulation of microscopic objects such as cells.
-Nevertheless, it becomes problematic when one tries to employ these techniques to the intermediate — nanoscale range, that encompasses structures such as quantum dots, nanowires, nanotubes, graphene and 2D crystals.
+Optical levitation is successfully implemented in two size ranges: (a) in the subnanometre scale where light–matter mechanical coupling enables cooling of atoms, ions and molecules down to the quantum limit, and (b) in the micron scale where the momentum transfer resulting from light scattering \cite{Berg17} allows manipulation of microscopic objects such as cells.
+Nevertheless, it becomes problematic when one tries to employ these techniques to the intermediate — nanoscale range that encompasses structures such as quantum dots, nanowires, nanotubes, graphene, and 2D crystals.
 These structures are of critical importance for nanomaterials-based applications.
 Recently, new approaches have been developed and tested with respect to trapping of plasmonic nanoparticles, semiconductor nanowires and carbon nanostructures.
-A detailed review on recent advances in state-of-the-art optical trapping at the nanoscale is performed in \cite{Mara13}.
-The review focuses on some of the most remarkable advances, among which we can enumerate controlled manipulation and aggregation of single and multiple nanostructures, force measurement under conditions of femtonewton resolution, and biosensors.
+A detailed review on recent advances in state-of-the-art optical trapping at the nanoscale is performed in Ref. \cite{Mara13}.
+The review focuses on some of the most remarkable advances, among which we enumerate controlled manipulation and aggregation of single and multiple nanostructures, force measurement under conditions of femtonewton resolution and biosensors.
 Thus, the ability to manipulate nanoparticles is vital in nanoscale science and technology.
-As object dimensions scale down to the sub-10 nm regime, it imposes a great challenge for the conventional optical tweezers.
-This is why a lot of effort has been invested to explore alternative manipulation methods including using nanostructures, electron beams, scanning probes, etc. \cite{Zheng13}.
+As object dimensions scale down to the sub-10 nm regime, such a requirement imposes a great challenge for conventional optical tweezers.
+This explains why a lot of effort has been invested to explore alternative manipulation methods, including using nanostructures, electron beams, scanning probes, etc. \cite{Zheng13}.

-Computational modelling can be applied for example to simulate particle dynamics in optical tweezers.
-This approach is effective when dealing with systems that exhibit many degrees of freedom, or to perform experimental simulations.
-Ion dynamics simulation in optical traps is centered on modelling of the optical force, but to enhance precision it should also consider non-optical forces among which the most prominent are the Brownian motion \cite{Chav11} and viscous drag.
-A review that focuses on the theory and practical principles of simulation of optical tweezers, while also discussing the challenges and mitigation of the known issues can be found at \cite{Bui17}.
+Computational modelling can be applied, for example, to simulate particle dynamics in optical tweezers.
+This approach is effective when dealing with systems that exhibit many degrees of freedom or to perform experimental simulations.
+Ion dynamics simulation in optical traps is centred on modelling the optical force, but to enhance precision it should also consider non-optical forces among which the most prominent are Brownian motion \cite{Chav11} and viscous drag.
+We mention Ref. \cite{Bui17} as a review that focuses on the theory and practical principles of simulation of optical tweezers, while also discussing the challenges and mitigation of known issues.